Summary

 - exposure to acid anhydride antigen (e.g., paint refinisher)

-- exposure to metal-working fluid
+- exposure to metalworking fluid

-- herbal supplements with ayurvedic medicine
+- ayurvedic medicine

-- CT chest
+- high-resolution CT chest

-- pulmonary function test
+- pulmonary function tests

 - diffusing lung capacity of carbon monoxide